Departmental Plan 2021-22

 |2021–22 budgetary spending (as indicated in Main Estimates)||2021–22 planned spending||2022–23 planned spending||2023–24 planned spending|

 |2021–22 planned full-time equivalents||2022–23 planned full-time equivalents||2023–24 planned full-time equivalents|

 This section provides an overview of the department’s planned spending and human resources for the next three consecutive fiscal years and compares planned spending for the upcoming year with the current and previous years’ actual spending.

 The following graph presents planned (voted and statutory) spending over time.

 Budgetary planning summary for core responsibilities and Internal Services (dollars)

 The following table shows actual, forecast and planned spending for each of NSERC’s core responsibilities and to Internal Services for the years relevant to the current planning year.

-The decrease in 2020–21 and following years is mainly due to gradually transferring the Centres of Excellence for Commercialization and Research program and Business-Led Networks of Centres of Excellence program to ISED under the Strategic Innovation Fund.
+The decrease in 2021-22 and following years is mainly due to gradually transferring the Centres of Excellence for Commercialization and Research program and Business-Led Networks of Centres of Excellence program to ISED under the Strategic Innovation Fund.
 The increase in FY2020-21 is due to $114M transfer payments to support students and youth impacted by COVID-19 pursuant to the Public Health Events of National Concern Payments Act.